 100+ local exhibitors, all-day entertainment and a Mega-Adoption event with a lot of pets available for adoption, this free event attracts so many attendees that we feel compelled to share some tips with you below.

-Los Angeles, CA - Pet lovers in the Los Angeles area should get their four-legged friends ready for the 2014 Holiday Pet Expo, Saturday, December 6, 2014 at the Fairplex.
-This free, indoor event attracts thousands of pet lovers looking to enjoy a day out with their furry, feathered or reptilian pals!
+Los Angeles, CA - Pet lovers in the Los Angeles area should get their four-legged friends ready for the 2015 The Pet Winter Wonderland™, December 12-13, 2015 at the LA Convention Center.
+This free, indoor event attracts thousands of pet lovers looking to enjoy a weekend out with their furry, feathered or reptilian pals!

 No doubt about it, these expos are CROWDED.
 As with any event that attracts large crowds, we’ve found that people who prepare for the expo tend to have a much better experience.
 Here are some valuable tips from the team at Amazing Pet Expos to help ensure that our guests have the best day possible: